Debajyati/Efficienvim/README.md

 - gcc (GNU C Compiler)
 - node.js
 - [glow](https://github.com/charmbracelet/glow#installation) for markdown previews
 - [lf](https://github.com/gokcehan/lf) for using lf(terminal emulated file manager written in go) to navigate and preview files within Neovim.
+This stands for an alternative approach to using telescope, nvim-tree or Oil.nvim.
+Free to use any one of these tools at a moment.
 - A clipboard tool is necessary for the integration with the system clipboard (see [`:help clipboard-tool`](https://neovim.io/doc/user/provider.html#clipboard-tool) for supported solutions)
   - `xclip` is recommended for WSL users.
 - Terminal with true color support (for the default theme, otherwise it is dependent on the theme you are using)